 As it creates different fascial spaces in the neck, the deep cervical fascia of the neck is medically very significant.
 Capsules to the glands and invests the muscles in the region are also given by it.
 Moreover, around neurovascular structures, it forms protective sheath.
 To steer the spread of infection or pus in the neck, the layers of deep cervical fascia create fascial planes.
-The deep cervical fascia of the neck is composed of 3 layers.
-From outside inwards these are as follows:

 - Investing layer of deep cervical fascia.